qAIRa/qAIRa.github.io/docs/ContributingGuidelines.md

 Issues are very valuable to this project!

 * Ideas are a valuable source of contributions others can make.

-A project is never finished because there will always be a way in which it can be improved.
-The problems you find will show what the project is lacking.
+* A project is never finished because there will always be a way in which it can be improved.

+* The problems you find will show what the project is lacking.

-* With a question you show where contributors can improve the user experience and our expertise in projects.
+* With a question, you show where contributors can improve the user experience and our expertise in projects.

 Thank you for creating them.